 We each exist across different gradients of the personality traits, and it’s the interaction between all these different gradients that result in an infinite combination of how personality can manifest.

-This is an important concept, as personality isn’t necessarily as fixed as might commonly be thoughts.
+This is an important concept, as personality isn’t necessarily as fixed as might commonly be thought.
 For example, if you score mostly as an introvert, investing time and effort into building social skills and learning to become more confident socially can eventually lead you to score as an extrovert.

 Similarly, scoring low on self-discipline doesn’t mean you’ll always struggle to follow through with things.
 Instead it can kick off a desire to improve your levels of persistence where you learn various techniques and practice this ability to stick to things, leading you to eventually score much higher in discipline.